gobbolab/goblin-speaks/docs/index.md

 ![Gypsy grandma machine](images/gypsy-grandma.jpg)

 These machines are designed to be "bartop" or "goblin" sized, rather than full life sized cabinets.
 (But really build it whatever size you like, I'm not your mom.)
-The scope of project is to provide all of the mechanical aspects of the machine, such as animatronics, card dispensers software etc.
+The scope of project is to provide all of the core aspects of the machine, such as animatronics, card dispensers software etc.
 Actual physical construction of the cabinet and any other accessories or decorations will be up to the builder.

 The Goblin Speaks machine is built around the Raspberry Pi single board computer.